savonet/book/language.md

 ### HTTP

-Distant files can be retrieved over http and secure http, respectively using `http.get` and `https.get`.
-For instance:\TODO{https was removed!}
+Distant files can be retrieved over http using `http.get`.
+For instance, the following script will fetch and display the list of changes in Liquidsoap:

 ```{.liquidsoap include="liq/https.get.liq" from=1}
 ```